 Recently Add Carabao shared the song “Don’t Let the Old Man In,” by Toby Keith, saying he really likes this song and it reminds him of his own song “อย่าเพิ่งตาย” (Yaa Peung Dtai) (“Don’t Die Just Now”).
 I totally agree.

-Similarly, he once introduced the Thai song, “รอยไถแปร” (Roi Tai Bprae) “Plowing in Straight Furrows” (not his own song but a cover) with a verse from “Desperato” in English.
+Similarly, he once introduced the Thai song, “รอยไถแปร” (Roi Tai Bprae) “Plowing Over Old Furrows” (not his own song but a cover) with a verse from “Desperato” in English.
 Notice how the two songs have a very similar feel?
 The lyrics of both songs describe a desperate, hard worker, and yet the melodies are soothing.

 I have a short list of famous Carabao songs that I think are closely comparable, not superficially but in their essence, to some famous English-language song.
 Here is an annotated list of pairs of big songs (one English-language and the other Thai and Carabao) that just happen to have the same “feel,” by covering similar ground and capturing the same emotion: